iExspiravit/devtool/README.md

 # DevTool

-A simple CLI tool that analyzes a directory and reports basic Python project metrics.
+A simple command-line tool written in Python that analyzes a directory and reports basic Python project metrics.

+## Features
+- Recursively scans a directory
+- Counts Python files
+- Counts total lines of code
+- Outputs results in text or JSON format

 ## Usage